Minoru/blog.tty8.org/posts/2025-02-19-jmicron-jmc250-gigabit-ethernet-card-doesnt-work-with-mikrotik-hex-rb750gr3.markdown

 I would've bet it's impossible, but: two otherwise healthy Ethernet devices can refuse to talk to each other!

+**TL;DR:** if one device supports Green Ethernet and the other one doesn't (e.g. because it was made in 2008 when Green Ethernet didn't exist), they may fail to establish a link.

 Recently I was looking for some light distraction from grown-up responsibilities, and so decided to start a homelab: a little environment where I could play with networking, virtualisation, and maybe even home automation.